jsmillie7/quick-portfolio/geomodeling/index.md

         del self.fence[-1]
 ```

-Another function in this class will generate the filename of the elevation GeoTIFF file using the standard naming practices that the USGS utilizes:
+Another function in this class will generate the filename of the elevation GeoTIFF file using the standard naming practices that the USGS utilizes.
+It will check the directory to see if the file has been downloaded from the USGS EarthExplorer site already, and will return an error if the file is not present.
+Downloading the file will fix this.
 ```python
 def get_filename(self):
     ### This function will find the name of the GeoTIFF file that contains the required data